-Radish is very high in vitamin C that acts against the free radicals in our body and prevents any damage to body cartilage.
+They are very high in vitamin C that acts against the free radicals in our body and prevents any damage to body cartilage.
 It also helps with the formation of collagen, the substance which makes up the cartilages in our body.

 Help With Weight Loss

-Radishes are low in digestible carbohydrates, high in roughage, and contain a lot of water.
+They are low in digestible carbohydrates, high in roughage, and contain a lot of water.
 The fiber content also makes you feel fuller and will prevent you from consuming more and thus helping you with weight loss.

 Helps Treating Respiratory Problems